mdn/translated-content-de/files/de/web/api/xsltprocessor/index.md

     xslloaded = true;
   }

-  // Erstellen Sie ein neues XML-Dokument im Speicher xmlRef = document.implementation.createDocument("", "", null);
+  // Create a new XML document in memory xmlRef = document.implementation.createDocument("", "", null);

-  // Wir möchten einen Teil des DOMs von einem HTML-Dokument in ein XML-Dokument verschieben.
+  // We want to move a part of the DOM from an HTML document to an XML document.
-  // importNode wird verwendet, um die Knoten zu klonen, die wir über XSLT verarbeiten möchten - true bewirkt einen tiefen Klon const myNode = document.getElementById("example");
+  // importNode is used to clone the nodes we want to process via XSLT - true makes it do a deep clone const myNode = document.getElementById("example");
   const clonedNode = xmlRef.importNode(myNode, true);

-  // Nach dem Klonen fügen wir hinzu xmlRef.appendChild(clonedNode);
+  // After cloning, we append
+  xmlRef.appendChild(clonedNode);

-  // Setzen Sie den Sortierparameter in der XSL-Datei const sortVal = xsltProcessor.getParameter(null, "myOrder");
+  // Set the sorting parameter in the XSL file const sortVal = xsltProcessor.getParameter(null, "myOrder");

   if (sortVal === "" || sortVal === "descending") {